canvas-ai/canvas-synapsd/src/README.md

-# SynapsDB
+# SynapsD

 Naive implementation of a bitmap-centered context-based indexing engine.
 Main functions are to:

 - Index all user-related events and data regardless of the source or location
 - Provide relevant data to the context user is working in (user, global/system)
 - Optimize RAG workloads with contextual information
 - (At some point) Integrate into the inference engine